ioBroker/ioBroker.javascript/docs/de/blockly.md

 ### Actual time comparision
 ![Actual time comparision](img/datetime_compare_en.png)

 This block is used to compare the day time with actual time.
-It has the same logic as [Time comparision](#time-comparision), but limits cannot be a blocks and it compares only actual time. (for compatibility with old versions)
+It has the same logic as [Time comparision](#time-comparision), but limits cannot be a blocks, and it compares only actual time. (for compatibility with old versions)

 &nbsp;